mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 page [Cassandra 2.1 recommended production settings] - please follow this guideline seriously for the operating system user running Cassandra.

-## Build
-The Cassandra Mesos Framework is a maven project with modules for the Framework, Scheduler, Executor and Model.
-Standard maven convention applies.
-The Framework and Executor are both built as `jar-with-dependencies` in addition to their standalone jar, so that they are easy to run and distribute.

-### Install Maven
-The Cassandra Mesos Framework requires an install of Maven 3.x.x.

 ## Cassandra memory usage

 Memory used by Cassandra can be roughly categorized into: